-It the Air Check \checkmark O2 monitor is supplied with the optional alarm relays, whenever the monitors alarms are activated, the built-in alarm relays, panel mounted LED's and optional audio horn will also activate.
+The Air Check \checkmark O2 Monitor is supplied with alarm relays.
+Whenever the monitors alarms are activated, the built-in alarm relays, panel mounted LED's and audio horn will also activate.
 When the relay settings are non-latching, the alarm relays, LEDs, and horn will automatically reset.
 If the relay settings are latching, then a manual reset of the alarms are required.
-Resetting the alarms can be performed through use of the joystick or through the use of the remote reset function.
+Resetting the alarms can be performed through use of the joystick or using the remote reset function.